 Thurgood Marshall spent decades building a legal arsenal to dismantle segregation.
 He did not do it so that seventy years later, his organization would fight to prevent Black parents from choosing better schools.

-The Platinum Plan and the Politics of Reflexive Rejection
+Try 10 Free IQ Questions →The Platinum Plan and the Politics of Reflexive Rejection

 One may argue about the feasibility of these proposals.
 One may question the sincerity of their author.
 One may point out, correctly, that campaign promises are not policy and that the details of implementation were thin.
 All of these are legitimate criticisms.

-But here is what the NAACP did: it dismissed the entire plan as “a shameless attempt to win over Black voters.”
+But here is what the NAACP did.
+It dismissed the entire plan as “a shameless attempt to win over Black voters.”
 Then-president Derrick Johnson called it a “feeble” effort that amounted to nothing more than “lip service” (NAACP Official Press Releases, October 2020).

 And what was the NAACP’s counter-proposal?
 What was the organization’s own $500 billion plan for Black economic empowerment?
 What alternative blueprint did it offer for creating half a million Black-owned businesses, or for directing capital into underserved communities, or for funding HBCUs at levels that would begin to approach equity?